How you can structure groups

-After you organize the client computers into group, you can apply the appropriate amount of security to that group.
+After you organize the client computers into groups, you can apply the appropriate amount of security to that group.

 For example, suppose that a company has telemarketing and accounting departments.
 These departments have staff in the company's New York, London, and Frankfurt offices.
 All computers in both departments are assigned to the same group so that they receive virus and security risk definitions updates from the same source.
 However, IT reports indicate that the telemarketing department is more vulnerable to risks than the accounting department.
 As a result, the system administrator creates separate telemarketing and accounting groups.
 Telemarketing clients share configuration settings that strictly limit how users can interact with their virus and security risk protection.

 If you have both Symantec Endpoint Protection clients and Symantec Network Access Control clients installed, keep the Symantec Endpoint Protection clients and Symantec Network Access Control clients in separate groups.

 See the knowledge base article Best Practices for Creating Group Structure.